 By fasting about 14 to 16 hours a day, you will give your body more than enough time to drain your glycogen stores and shift into fat-burning mode.

 The benefits of Intermittent Fasting are the same as Time-Restricted Circadian Rhythm Fasting.

 My schedule is flexible.
 So, I typically eat my last meal between 12:30 pm and 2:00 pm at the latest.
-I break my fast with coffee around 5:00 AM and have my first very light meal between 8:00 and 10:00 am.
-Every Friday I have my last meal at 10:30 AM and eat my next meal on Saturday at 10:30 am.
+I break my fast with coffee around 5:00 am and have my first very light meal between 8:00 and 10:00 am.
+Every Friday, I have my last meal at 10:30 am and eat my next meal on Saturday at 10:30 am.
 However, I am guilty of drinking coffee.
 Typically, I work out, take a vigorous hike or take an Epsom salt bath on Saturday.
-I don’t fast during my period.
+As a result, I don’t fast during my period.

 Also, I tried a Fast Mimicking Diet (FMD).
 I absolutely loved it.
 But it comes with a high price tag.
 So, I’ve been working on creating my own protocol for FMD.

 You have to figure out what works for you.
 The easiest thing to start is either starting dinner early or skipping it altogether.
 If you have any medical conditions, consult a qualified doctor and discuss if fasting is right for you.
 Use common sense and know your physiology.